 - Develop the hardware platform using the Vivado IP integrator and RTL code.

-- Develop the AI Engine graph and kernels
+- Develop the AI Engine program

 using the Vitis tools.Note: The AI Engine is only available if you are using the Versal AI Core series.

 - Develop the PL kernels using the Vitis tools (C++ kernels) or the Vivado tools (RTL kernels).

 - Assemble the AI Engine program and the PL kernels to form the processing system and integrate the processing system with the platform using the Vitis linker to create a fixed hardware design.

 - Implement and perform design closure on the fixed hardware design using the Vivado tools.